Home Top Vancouver Attractions Canada Place and the Vancouver Convention Centre Vancouver’s Flyover at Canada Place Multidimensional Film Attraction

 As the show takes spectators over different scenes, the row of seats moves with the film.
 The wind, mist and smells of the country follow the passengers too.

-The FlyOver Canada film itself lasts for about eight minutes and covers Canada from the Arctic, to the Maritimes in the Atlantic, to Vancouver and the Pacific.
-The flight takes passengers through the spray at Niagara Falls, soaring over the Rocky Mountains, and even over Canada Place in downtown Vancouver.
+The Flyover film itself lasts for about eight minutes and covers Canada from the Arctic, to the Maritimes in the Atlantic, to Vancouver and the Pacific.
+Flyover offers one of Vancouver’s most unique and exciting experiences.
+We highly recommend it!

-Admission at FlyOver Canada
+Admission at Flyover at Canada Place

 Admission rates for adults paying online vary by about $5 or so.
 Tickets for weekdays far in advance usually cost the least, whereas tickets at the gate on holidays usually cost the most.
 Children ages 15 and under cost about $10 less than adults.

-As of December 2023, average prices for tickets purchased online are listed below.
+The average prices for tickets purchased online are listed below.
 Depending on the date, days expected to be busy may cost a couple of dollars more and days expected to be quieter may cost $2 or $3 less.
+Online ticket prices when we last checked in December 2025 were the following:

-• Adults: $29 to $39 online when bought in advance
+• Adults: $26 to $38 online when bought in advance

-• Children (up to age 15): $19 to $29 online
+• Children (up to age 15): $16 to $28 online

-Who is FlyOver Canada for?
+Who is Flyover at Canada Place for?

 The oldest participant on the ride to date has been 104 years old!
-When we went for the first time we took two children, ages 10 and 12.
+When we went for the first time years ago we took two children, ages 10 and 12.
 What were their comments?
 “That was awesome!
 That was way better than a regular movie!”
 In short, they loved it and couldn’t wait to do it again.
 We’ve been back many times since!

-Seasonal Events at FlyOver Canada
+Seasonal Events at Flyover Canada

-FlyOver Canada offers a number of seasonal “extras” at various times of the year.
+Flyover offers a number of seasonal “extras” at various times of the year.

 In some cases it’s just a little touch, like at Easter when guests are greeted by the Easter Bunny with a chocolate egg at the end of the show (which happens some years).

-For details about the attraction’s main holiday-themed seasons, click FlyOver Canada at Halloween or FlyOver Canada at Christmas.
+For details about the attraction’s main holiday-themed seasons, click Flyover Canada at Halloween or Flyover Canada at Christmas.

 Door Mascots at FlyOver Canada

-Outside FlyOver Canada
+Outside the FlyOver Theatre

-Special Shows at FlyOver Canada
+Special Shows at Flyover at Canada Place

 Tips & Advice

-Below are some tips to help you make the most of your experience at FlyOver Canada.
+Below are some tips to help you make the most of your experience at Flyover Canada.

 TIP #1: Buy your tickets online in advance and save over 10% per ticket.